Mark Brennan, Director of Development

 Vital Ground Staff Member since October 2004

-Gary Wolfe is a career conservationist with more than 30 years of experience working in the public, private and nonprofit sectors.
-He attended the University of New Mexico, majoring in biology and chemistry, then earned masters and doctorate degrees in wildlife biology from Colorado State University.
+Gary Wolfe is a career conservationist with more than 40 years of experience working in the public, private and nonprofit sectors.
+He attended the University of New Mexico, majoring in biology and chemistry, then earned master’s and doctorate degrees in wildlife biology from Colorado State University.
 During college, he enjoyed five summers as a park ranger at Mount Rainier and Big Bend National Parks, where his commitment to a conservation career was solidified.
-Gary spent 12 years as a wildlife biologist at the 500,000-acre Vermejo Park Ranch in northern New Mexico, followed by 15 years with the Rocky Mountain Elk Foundation, including 3 years as President and Chief Executive Officer.
+Gary spent 12 years as a wildlife biologist at the 500,000-acre Vermejo Park Ranch in northern New Mexico, followed by 15 years with the Rocky Mountain Elk Foundation, and more than 10 years as Vital Ground’s executive director.
+Gary retired as executive director in March 2015, but continues to assist Vital Ground with various special projects on a part-time basis.
+In June 2013, Gary was appointed to a four-year term on the Montana Fish and Wildlife Commission by Governor Steve Bullock.
 Gary is active with a number wildlife and conservation organizations, and has served on numerous boards and advisory committees.
 He lives in Missoula, Montana with his wife, Rita, where they enjoy the wildlife and wild places of the Northern Rockies.